jdahlstrom/retrofire/README.txt

 // WIP

-** More texture sampling options including cube mapping ** Mipmapping and mipmap generation
+** More texture sampling options including bilinear
+** UV mapping including planar, spherical, cube and more ** Mipmapping and mipmap generation
 ** Procedural texture and audio generation
 ** Quake/Quake 2 map rendering with BSP and VIS support